microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.Reliability.document.md

 automatically generates verbose diagnostics for you, to help you fix the problem.

-## Introducing Your Tools : [Processors](./Architecture.Components.Processor.Overview.document.md), [Probes](./Architecture.Probes.Overview.document.md), [Actions](./Architecture.Actions.Overview.document.md), and [Flight Recorders](./Architecture.FlightRecorder.Overview.document.md)
+## Introducing Your Tools: [Processors](./Architecture.Components.Processor.Overview.document.md), [Probes](./Architecture.Probes.Overview.document.md), [Actions](./Architecture.Actions.Overview.document.md), and [Flight Recorders](./Architecture.FlightRecorder.Overview.document.md)

-Imagine your software has the ability to self-described failure.
+Imagine your software has the ability to self-describe failure.
-Perhaps when you author a enqueue() operation you also supply nominal expectations (for example, that no item sticks in the queue more than 200 ms).
+Perhaps when you author an enqueue() operation you also supply nominal expectations (for example, that no item sticks in the queue more than 200 ms).

 Should the completion take longer than 200 milliseconds, this would indicate a warning that, perhaps not fatal, might indicate the need for a programmer to inspect and figure out why.

-The Processor portion of Dynamic Telemetry permit a developer to craft little traps for their bugs; you can easily imagine using a [loose schema](PositionPaper.ClearFailuresViaSchema.document.md) that describes certain logs and what good and bad looks like!
+The Processor portion of Dynamic Telemetry permits a developer to craft little traps for their bugs; you can easily imagine using a [loose schema](PositionPaper.ClearFailuresViaSchema.document.md) that describes certain logs and what good and bad looks like!

-This concept of self describing operational state is extremely interesting when coupled with dynamic configuration in the telemetry system, because opportunity is created for these values to be trained into the system instead of programmed explicitly.
+This concept of self-describing operational state is extremely interesting when coupled with dynamic configuration in the telemetry system, because opportunity is created for these values to be trained into the system instead of programmed explicitly.